cometchat/cometchat-uikit-android/sample-app-java/README.md

   <img alt="CometChat" src="https://assets.cometchat.io/website/images/logos/banner.png">
 </p>

-# Android Sample App by CometChat
+# Android Sample App for Java by CometChat

 This is a reference application showcasing the integration of [CometChat's Android UI Kit](https://www.cometchat.com/docs/ui-kit/android/5.0/overview) in a native Android application.
 It demonstrates how to implement real-time messaging and voice/video calling features with ease.